evoluhq/evolu/README.md

 - It must use an SQL database in the browser.
 No leaky abstractions.
 - It has to have as minimal API as possible.
 No barriers.
 - The source code must be as simple as possible.
-No Ph.D. stuff.
+No Ph.D. complexity.
 - It must use types as much as possible.
 Autocomplete FTW.
+- All data must be end-to-end encrypted.
+No excuses.
-- The Developer Experience is foremost.
+- Developer experience is foremost.
+And always will be.
 - And it must be fast.
 Or don't block the main thread, at least 🙃

 That's why I wasn't satisfied with prior work and had to create Evolu.
 But it does not mean I did not use any.
 On the contrary, I used many other people's work and ideas.
 First and foremost, the Evolu architecture is almost a clone of James Long [CRDT for mortals](https://www.youtube.com/watch?v=DEcwa68f-jY).
 Rewritten and improved, of course.